Challenge Community Services Logo - Mobile Version

 Assistance with Daily Living

-NDIS assistance with daily life provides assistance or supervision of personal tasks during day-to-day life that enables the participant to live as independently as possible.
-These supports are provided individually to participants and can be provided in a range of environments, including your own home.
+NDIS assistance with daily life provides help or supervision of personal tasks during day-to-day life that enables you to live as independently as possible.
+These supports can be provided to you in a range of different settings, including your own home.

-If you’re not sure if you need Assistance with Daily Living or Supported Independent Living, talk to us about your needs.
 Our experienced and qualified staff can help you find the right support at the right time.
-Find out what is included in NDIS support budgets.

 • Assistance to help you live in a home independently with support to do daily living activities such as cooking your favourite meal, simple cleaning skills to keep yourself organised, you might like a vegetable garden, there are many aspects of the way we can support you.

-• Assistance with personal activities such as personal hygiene, medication administration prompts and reminders to work with you keep you in good health
+• Help with personal activities such as personal hygiene, medication administration prompts and reminders to work with you keep you in good health

 • Making new friends and developing social skills to build new relationships